opnfv/qtip/docs/user_guides/test_cases/01-compute_testcases.rst

 The *pcapreader* application provides a throughput number for the rate at which traffic was classified, indicating a machine's computational performance.
 The results are run 10 times and an average is taken for the obtained number.

+*nDPI may provide non consistent results and was added to Brahmaputra for experimental purposes*

 Refenences:

 http://www.ntop.org/products/deep-packet-inspection/ndpi/